 Water towers and standpipes were integral components of the new pressurized constant supply systems which became prevalent in towns from the middle of the 19th century.
-They were built as buffers between the flow of water from steam-driven ram pumps and the mains supply network.
-Standpipes were located close to pumping stations such as those in Hamburg (1842) Louisville (1860), Kew (1867) or Chicago (1869).
+Standpipes were built to act as buffers between the pressure of water from steam-driven ram pumps and in the mains supply network.
+Standpipes were located close to pumping stations such as the spectacular examples in Hamburg (1842) Louisville (1860), Kew (1867) and Chicago (1869).
 Water towers combined the functions of high level local storage and maintaining the pressure of supply to consumers.
 As the most visible representation of the spread of domestic water supply, towers in both the old and new worlds were frequently disguised to look like classical columns or medieval citadels and turrets.
-Metal tanks such as that patented by Otto Intze (1843-1904) in Germany in 1883 were very widely built.
+Metal tanks, such as that patented by Otto Intze (1843-1904) in Germany in 1883, were very widely used and wre a notable landscape feature in the United States.
 Modernism and concrete construction replaced historicist designs after the First World War with rationalist and expressionist water towers, sometimes designed by avant-garde architects.

 The Greek Revival pumping station and its cast-iron standpipe tower in Louisville, USA.
 The waterworks was built in 1860 by public subscription following a damaging fire and a cholera epidemic.
-Creative Commons
+(Creative Commons)